cwgreene/line2addr/README.md

 library written by [Eli Bendersky](https://github.com/eliben/).

 ## TODO / Limitations
 Being extremely naive and careless in labelling.
-I'm still figuring out what everything means in the `LineProgramEntry` format and don't know basic stuff like "What does `end_sequence` mean?".
-So the multiple entries for some lines may not be correct. :(
+Currently, regardless of the opcode type for a given `LineProgramEntry` I just dump the address in.
+This means that opcodes that are actually providing a return address are being associated with the same line.

 ## Current features
 ### Display all addresses for a file
 ```